LCSR-CIIS/ambf_registration_plugin/README.md

 ```bash
 ambf_simulator --launch_file launch.yaml -l 0,1 -a ~/sdf_virtual_fixture/ADF/Galen/galen_stryker_tilted.yaml --registration_config example/registration_config.yaml
 ```

+Command line options:
+- `-l 5, 7`: will add object defined in `launch.yaml`.
+The number corresponds with the index in `multibody configs:`.
+For examle, `5` is optical tracked drill and `7` is volume `TB0904`.
+- `--registration_config`: path to the registration configuration file.

 ### 3.0 Registration configuration file
 Begin by creating a registration configuration file, using the example provided in "example/template_config.yaml".